Yakeeeeee/Utang_Tracker-V2.0/README.md

-# 💰 Modern Utang Tracker Pro
+# 💰 Modern Utang Tracker V2.0

 A modern, feature-rich debt tracking application built with Python and CustomTkinter, designed to help you manage personal debt tracking efficiently.